Association of Islamic Organizations in Zurich

-VIOZ cooperates with the two national organizations, the Federation of Islamic Umbrella Organizations in Switzerland (FIDS) und Coordination of Islamic Organisations Switzerland (KIOS).
+VIOZ cooperates with two national organizations, the Federation of Islamic Umbrella Organizations in Switzerland (FIDS) and the Coordination of Islamic Organisations Switzerland (KIOS).
 Since March 2019 VIOZ is a member of FIDS.

 VIOZ is the longtime partner of the city and the Canton of Zurich and is committed to the interests of the Muslims and their affiliates in the spirit of consensus.

 In addition, VIOZ is constantly in contact with the state and other religious and social institutions becoming a co-designer of the Inter-religious dialogue in the canton of Zurich.

 Mission

 In cooperation with the authorities, Muslim graves could be realized in the cities of Zurich and Winterthur.
-Moreover VIOZ offers volunteer training for mosque guides and could thus ensure that masjid tours are carried out by qualified persons.
-VIOZ organized for several years the "day of open mosques" in the Canton of Zurich and offers year-round mosque tours for those interested.
+Moreover, VIOZ offers volunteer training for mosque guides and could thus ensure that masjid tours are carried out by qualified persons.
+VIOZ organized several years the "Day of open mosques" in the Canton of Zurich and offers year-round mosque tours for those interested.